Stanislau/behavior-tree-for-testing/README.md

 We tend to see the whole picture, the entire algorithm.

-For this there are https://en.wikipedia.org/wiki/Behavior_tree approach.
+For this there is https://en.wikipedia.org/wiki/Behavior_tree approach.
 This approach is a way to maintain requirements inside executable tree, describing the entire flow.
 Even more about this is here https://staff.itee.uq.edu.au/kirsten/publications/BTMergeSemantics_withCopyright.pdf.